stylersnico/nmd/centos/README.md

 A fork of the original DDOS Deflate Project -> http://deflate.medialayer.com/

-Fully loaded for Debian 7 and derived distro
+Fully loaded for CentOS 7 and derived distro

 For any question : http://www.nicolas-simond.com/ | contact@nicolas-simond.com